3digitdev/poly/README.md

 ## Installation

-Easy one-line install (requires confirmation):
+### Unix-based Install Script

 **NOTE:  NEVER BLINDLY RUN ANY SCRIPT THAT ASKS FOR `sudo`!**
 Please inspect the file first by viewing the raw file from the URL in the command below before piping it to `/bin/bash`.

-The install script needs sudo for copying the script into `/usr/bin` and setting it to be executable.
+The install script needs `sudo` for copying the script into `/usr/bin` and setting it to be executable.

 ```sh